UtkarshChaurasia/UtkarshChaurasia/README.md

 I'm a 3rd-year undergrad at SRM University, Chennai pursuing B.Tech in Computer Science Engineering specialization in Big Data Analytics.
 I'm a **Competitive Coder**, **Web Developer**, **Flutter App Developer** and **Machine Learning Practioner**.
 I also write blogs on various technical topics.

-- 🔭 I develop full stack applications using React and Django.
+- 🔭 I develop full stack applications using React and Django or Java.
 - 🌱 I develop cross platform mobile apps using Flutter.
 - 👯 If you want a web application or a mobile app for your business idea or startup, then I can help you.
 - 💬 Open for discussion on any Tech Stack(motive is exchange of knowledge).